 What do you do if you are afraid that a loved one may harm themselves?

-This is often a particular concern in relation to bipolar disorder in teens.
+This is often a particular concern in relation to Bipolar kids.

 1. Take the situation seriously.